jrmi/byemail/README.md

 $ socat tcp-listen:25,reuseaddr,fork tcp:<hostname>:8025 > nohupsocket.out &
 ```

-DISCLAIMER: This is an early poorly functional version.
+DISCLAIMER: This is an early functional version.
-Don't hope using it in production for now but don't be afraid to help me.
+Don't hope using it in production for now but don't be afraid to try it and
+help us.